The Ministry of Justice is working on a range of initiatives to improve timelines and remove barriers to accessing the Family Court.

 This role was established by the Family Court (Family Court Associates) Legislation Act 2023(external link) in 2023.
 Family Court Associates are intended to reduce delay by taking on some of Family Court judges’ workload, including decisions made at the early stages of proceedings.
 This will enable judges to focus on progressing substantive matters.

-The Victims of Family Violence (Strengthening Legal Protections) Legislation Bill(external link) was introduced and referred to the Justice Committee in August 2023.
-The Committee reported back on the Bill in June 2024.
-The Bill aims to strengthen the courts’ statutory powers to protect victims of litigation abuse in family proceedings.
+The Victims of Family Violence (Strengthening Legal Protections) Legislation Act 2025(external link) received Royal assent on 17 February 2025 and will come into force on 17 February 2026.
+The Act aims to strengthen the courts’ statutory powers to protect victims of litigation abuse in family proceedings.
 Litigation abuse occurs when a perpetrator of family violence uses the court system to harass, contact, and control their victim, rather than to resolve legitimate disputes.

 The Ministry of Justice has completed a project to provide quality and accessible information for parents, guardians and whānau navigating care of children matters, so they can make informed decisions about how to care for their tamariki.